lawrenceslng/fastapi-beyond-CRUD/README.md

 ## Steps

+- use python 3.12.9 venv
+- add pytest==8.3.4 to requirements.txt

 - copy .env and init file
 - adjust dockerfile to run migration
 - make Conventional_Commit.yaml
 - test success message, then failure message

+- do nightly_build.yaml
+- setup dockerhub username and token secret

 ## TO BE CLEANED UP BELOW
 ------------------------------------------------------------------------------------------